NickDorkins/reading-notes/Code-401/class-11.md

 > Because Ice Cream is amazing

 9. Why do I read and watch what I do?

+> It makes me feel good

 10. Why do I admire whom I admire?

+> Positive impacts on society

 11. When am I happy?

+> If you spend your life miserable you are never going to grow, find the positive and run with it, forget the negative.

 12. Why do I have the relationships that I have?

+> These relationships allow me to grow but also challenge me to grow and be a better person than I was yesterday.
+You can always be a better person!